-And we also notice the fringe pattern observed in the beam, there was slight variation on the tension side and the compression side if you look at it in a subtle fashion.
-For a quick look, it will appear as if it is symmetric, but for a very closer look it will have small deviation which could be neglected as a second order effects and carry on with it.
-So the point emphasized here is the moment you come to experiment do not discard the raw data.
+And we also noticed that fringe pattern observe in the beam, there was slight variation on the tension side and compression side if you look at it in a settled fashion.
+For a quick look it will appear asymmetric symmetric, but for a very closer look it will have small deviation which could be neglected as a second order effects and carry on with it.
+So the point emphasize here is the moment you come to experiment do not discord the raw data, raw data is very, very important.

-Raw data is, very, very important.
-You may have an explanation to understand what the raw data means, if you do not have the explanation try to go and find out whether you have made any approximation, whether you can refine any of these, because in engineering what do is we never want to solve a problem in 3 dimensional with all the complexities.
-I have also mentioned earlier the success of engineering is approximation.

-And if this is possible, I would like to work with a 1 dimensional solution.
-If 1 dimensional solution is not feasible, I go for a 2 dimensional solution, only we are pushed to the wall that without a 3 dimensional solution you will not get satisfactory result, we go and attempt 3 dimensional solution.
-The moment you go to analysis of plates and shells; it is actually 3 dimensional problems.
+You may have an explanation to understand what the re raw data means, if you do not have the explanation try to go and find out whether you have made any approximation, whether you can refine any of this, because in engineering what we do is, we never want to solve the problem in 3 dimensional with all the complexities.
+I have also mentioned earlier the success of engineering is approximation, and if there is possible I would like to work with a one dimensional solution.
+If one dimensional solution is not feasible I go for 2 dimensional solutions.
+Only we are pushed to the wall that without 3 dimensional solutions, you will not get satisfactory result we go and attempt 3 dimensional solution.
+The movement you go to analysis of plates and shells, it is actually 3 dimensional problems you bring in plates and shell theory approximation and try to leave in 2 dimensions you do not want to go in 3 dimensions.
+So that is the knowledge that you will have to get.